Tour the abandoned Tennessee ghost town where millionaires vacationed

 Exclusive hotel

-The Wonderland Hotel, a swish 50-room resort lodge, was constructed in 1912 and bought in 1919 by a group of Knoxville businessmen, who formed the exclusive Wonderland Club.
+The Wonderland Hotel, a swish 50-room resort lodge, was built in 1912 and bought in 1919 by a group of Knoxville businessmen, who formed the exclusive Wonderland Club.
 Grander than the Appalachian Clubhouse, the two-storey hotel was located just above the Little River Railroad station.

 Rustic interior